nidhish-nayak/basic-javascript-portfolio/README.md

 <br>
 <br>
 Hey, I am Nidhish and this is my portfolio.
 I am very excited about the project I am doing currently and plan on creating more in the future.
 I'd love to hear any suggestions and thoughts from you about the projects I have created.
-Thank you for checking out 😳
+Thank you for checking out 🤩

-Here are my social links if you need to contact me 🤩
 </p>
 <br>
   <a href="https://nidhish-d-nayak.github.io/">